3 strategies to help you get noticed in the design industry

 Otherwise, consider strategy #2.

-Strategy #2: doing things your own way – the signature approach
+2. Doing things your own way – the signature approach

 The signature strategy is harder to implement but easy to describe – you basically do everything but you do it in a specific way.
 Compared to design specialists, you do not have to narrow down your design field; however, everything you design has to carry a distinct, recognizable style.
 Plus, you can find enough paying clients who love your work for what it is.